dtoffe/llvmpas/README.md

-# LLVMPas : An LLVM to Object Pascal compiler
+# LLVMPas : An Object Pascal compiler with LLVM backend.

 ## Command Line